 When we are no longer able to change a situation, we are challenged to change ourselves

-Historically, a community pharmacy’s NHS prescription-based income has grown at an average rate of 4-5% a year.
-For many, this now represents over 90% of their turnover.
-However, this growth has now plateaued and is likely to decline.
-Given that reduced funding and margins on dispensing activity will not get any better and may yet worsen, this is not sustainable.
+Historically, a community pharmacy’s NHS prescription-based income had grown at a rate of 4-5% a year.
+For most, this now represents over 90% of their turnover.
+However, this growth has now plateaued and is largely unprofitable under the current 5-year contract deal where funding in real terms has fallen by 30%.

-“We have just completed two Planning for Growth workshops with our Pharmacy Managers.
+We have just completed two workshops with our Pharmacy Managers.
 Pharmacy Complete provided an excellent insight into the factors affecting performance at a local level and how to create effective strategic business goals to improve performance.
 The teams left with renewed vigour and enthusiasm to develop their action plans.
-A great success!”
+A great success!

 David Atkinson, CEO The Hub Pharmacy Group